jaszczur/clojure-socket-data-collector/README.md

-# clojure-arduino-data-collector
+# clojure-socket-data-collector

-A Clojure library designed to ... well, that part is up to you.
+A simple TCP socket data collector suitable for collecting data from low processing power units such as Arduino + Ethernet/WiFi boards.

 ## Usage

-FIXME
+Fork a repo and implement your logic.
+Sorry - no package for now ;)

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Piotr Jaszczyk

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at